IOS 6: Settings

 iOS 6 also came with a "Limit ad tracking" user control setting to allow users the option to prevent targeted advertising.
 Apple's "Advertising Identifier" was described by Apple as "a non-permanent, non-personal, device identifier, that advertising networks will use to give you more control over advertisers' ability to use tracking methods.
 If you choose to limit ad tracking, advertising networks using the Advertising Identifier may no longer gather information to serve you targeted ads."

 In iOS 6.1, a "Reset Advertising Identifier" setting was added to allow users to reset the identifier used by advertising companies.

 Notification center

 iOS 6 added a Twitter widget, where users could tweet without going into the app.
 This saved resources.

 App grid

-Exclusively on the IPhone 5 and fourth generation iPad, a fifth row of icons are introduced.
+Exclusively on the IPhone 5 and fifth generation iPod Touch, a fifth row of icons are introduced.

 A newly downloaded app now shows a banner reading as such.

 Other

 The Share Sheet interface was updated to display a grid of icons, as opposed to a list, of different apps to which users could share content.